Setare S. Arashloo

 EDUCATION

-2017-2018 Advanced Certificate in Critical Social Practice, Social Practice Queens, Queens College CUNY
+2017-2018 Advanced Certificate in Critical Social Practice (SPQ), Queens College, CUNY, New York

 2013-2015 MFA in Studio Art, Queens College, CUNY, New York